oamyjin/NMS_Project_NS3/README.md

 clang version in Xcode: 14.0.3

+## Setup
+After installation, replace `ns-allinone-3.37/ns-3.37/src` and `ns-allinone-3.37/ns-3.37/scratch`.
+Also, add `ns-allinone-3.37/ns-3.37/plot-output` and `ns-allinone-3.37/traffic-generator` folders.

-## Packet schedulers implementation
+### Packet schedulers implementation

 PIFO, SP-PIFO, PCQ are implmented as queue disciples in `ns-allinone-3.37/ns-3.37/src/traffic-control/model`.

-## Topology with different congestion controls
+### Topology with different congestion controls

 We provide different topology files in the `ns-allinone-3.37/ns-3.37/scratch` and different packet schedulers can be selected in topo files.